Rinderpest: In other countries

 Apart from the Dutch Republic, the only other regions where inoculation was used to any significant level were northern Germany and Denmark.
 Experiments started in Mecklenburg during the epizootic of the late 1770s.
 "Insurance companies" were created which provided inoculation in special "institutes".
 Although these were private initiatives, they were created with full encouragement from the authorities.
 Though neighboring states followed this practice with interest, the practice never caught on outside Mecklenburg; many were still opposed to inoculation.

 While some experimentation occurred in other countries (most extensively in Denmark), in the majority of European countries, the struggle against the disease was based on stamping it out.
 Sometimes, this could be done with minimal sacrifices; at other times, it required slaughter at a massive scale.

 19th century

-There were major outbreaks of cattle plague documented from the mid-century onwards.
+Major outbreaks of cattle plague were documented from the mid-19th century onwards.
 Responses to these outbreaks differed across the world.